zutshi/ToySMT/README.md

 Also, error reporting is somewhat user-unfriendly.
 First, you can check your .smt files using other SMT solver (I used z3, Boolector, STP, Yices, CVC4).

+ToySMT Not to be confused with this project: https://github.com/msakai/toysolver Perhaps, I should find another name...

 ## History

 I've written many SAT examples in Python, based on this library (or API):